Alen-h/Icon-Recommender/README.md

 ### Common Issues

 **Icons not displaying?**

 - Check that `public/icons/iconpark.json` exists
 - Verify the icon names in recommendations match the library

 **API calls failing?**

 - Verify your GLM API token in `config.local.js`
 - Check network connectivity
 - Ensure the API endpoint is accessible

 **TypeScript errors?**

 - Run `npm run build` to check for type issues
 - Ensure all dependencies are properly installed

 **Styling issues?**

 - Clear your browser cache
 - Check that Tailwind CSS classes are being applied

+**Deployment failing on Vercel?**

+- Ensure `GLM_API_TOKEN` environment variable is set in Vercel dashboard
+- Check that `config.local.js` is in `.gitignore` (it should not be deployed)
+- Verify the environment variable names match exactly: `GLM_API_TOKEN`
+- Check Vercel build logs for specific error messages

 ## 📄 License